mattvh/SOFA/README.md

 * Add some sort of folder/tag taxonomy so a user's feed categorization can be properly described.
 * Add method to rename a feed's display title.
-* Add method that simply returns the number of unread items for the user.